edgeimpulse/ei-install-scripts/boxes/README.md

 ## Getting Started

-1. Switch to the directory for the box you want to test (e.g. for windows 10):
+1. Switch to the directory for the box you want to test:
     - For Windows 10:
         ```
-        cd tests\boxes\windows-10
+        cd boxes\windows-10
         ```
 2. Start the vagrant box and wait for the command to finish (may take several minutes)
     ```